AVAnnotate/documentation/pages/templates.md

 ---
 ## [Annotation Spreadsheet Template](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true){:target="_blank" rel="noopener"}
-This template includes project annotations.
-Annotations correspond to a given start and end point in the audio or video artifact, and contain information about the media.
+This template includes project annotations. [`Annotations`](https://avannotate.github.io/documentation/pages/annotations/) correspond to a given start and end point in the audio or video artifact, and contain information about the media.
 The nature of this information is entirely up to the user.
-For example, annotations might include a transcript; captions; information about formal features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises such as fans or car horns; or conceptual notes or themes.
+For example, annotations might include a transcript; captions; information about formal features of the media, such as shot sequence, volume, or lighting; historical or cultural context; environmental noise, such as fans or car horns; or conceptual notes or themes.
-Annotations are linked to an event as part of the upload process.
+Annotations are linked to an event during the upload process.

 **Note:**
-Annotations may overlap in time and will appear in sequence in the interface according to the earliest start time.
+Annotations may overlap in time and will appear in the interface in sequence by earliest start time.

 **Spreadsheet Header** <br>
 **Start Time:**  Marks the point in time in minutes and seconds that is the target of an annotation. <br>
-**End Time:**  May be the same as start time for a point in time or may correspond to the end of a range of time that is the target of the annotation. <br>
+**End Time:**  May be the same as start time for a point in time, or may correspond to the end of a range of time that is the target of the annotation. <br>
-**Annotation:** This is the body of the annotation (e.g., transcription, notes on environmental sounds, formal features, etc.) Basic HTML tags are allowed in the body of annotations including: `b`
+**Annotation:** This is the body of the annotation (e.g., transcription, notes on environmental sounds, formal features, etc.) Basic HTML tags are allowed in the body of annotations, including: `b`
 `em`
 `i`
 `italic`